C. Walter Nichols: Pleasantdale Chateau

 The estate was acquired by Allied in 1963 to be used as a conference and training center.
 Pleasantdale's twenty-two bedrooms could accommodate 34 guests.
 It was in constant use year round, with seminars, meetings and other functions being held every day of the working week.
 In 1995, the Knowles family of fifth generation restaurateurs, acquired the property to continue its operation as a retreat, adding a special occasion facility for conferences and weddings.

+Family and later life

+On October 11, 1899, Nichols married Adelaide Hulda Batterman (March 12, 1879 – January 27, 1960), the daughter of merchant and banker Henry Batterman.
+They had a daughter Kathleen, who married P. Raymond Haulenbeck, and a son Charles Walter Jr. As of April 1963, they had six grandchildren and eleven great-grandchildren.

+Nichols died at his Pleasantdale estate in West Orange on April 26, 1963.
+He was interred at the Green-Wood Cemetery in Brooklyn four days later.

+Legacy

+Since 1961, the New York University Graduate School of Business Administration has presented the C. Walter Nichols Award for integrity, enterprise and service to a business leader.
+The first award recipient was John M. Schiff.
+Other recipients include Reg Jones, John Paulson, John Reed, Jim Robinson III, David Rockefeller, Laurance Rockefeller, Felix Rohatyn, Roy Vagelos, Lillian Vernon, Paul Volcker, Tom Watson Jr., Jack Welch and Walter Wriston.